yeswework/fabrica-reusable-block-instances/readme.txt

 == Description ==

-Provides some vital functionality missing from WP 5.X Core for users of Synced Patterns:
+Adds some basic but vital indexing functionality for Synced Patterns (previously called Reusable Blocks until WP 6.3):

-* Shows how many times each Synced Pattern has been used throughout the whole site
+* Shows Patterns in the WP main menu
-* This count links to a list of all the content which uses the block (Posts, Pages and Custom Post Types)
+* Adds a column to the Patterns list indicating how many times a Synced Pattern appears throughout the site

-If you are making changes to Synced Patterns and need to keep an eye on where those changes will be seen, this plugin is for you.
+* This count links to a list of all the content (Posts, Pages, and other public Post Types) which includes the block

 Designed to work seamlessly with Fabrica Dashboard: https://wordpress.org/plugins/fabrica-dashboard/